 Efficient computation overhead is a critical requirement for RFID system that associates with limited resources.
-In order to ensure that our key management solution is affordable for the smart RFID system, we conducted a benchmark test that iteratively calculate the time performance of IBE 128 bit $\eta$ T pairing over $F{3509x6}$ .
-This benchmark test is written in C++ adopted from [2].
-Furthermore, we also compared our method by performing another benchmark test, which is 3072 bit modulus RSA method with standard OpenSSL library adopted [5].
-We executed the benchmarks in our platform under Windows 7 with 64-bit Intel 2 Cores at 1.8 GHz.
+In order to ensure that our key management solution is affordable for the smart RFID system, we conducted a benchmark test that iteratively calculate the time performance of IBE 128 bit η T pairing over $F{3509 \times 6}$.
+This benchmark test is written in C++ adapted from [2][5].
+We executed the benchmark test in our platform under Windows 7 with 64-bit Intel 2 Cores at 1.8 GHz.
+In order to emulate the smart RFID system, we forced the CPU to run in a single core.
+In addition, we scaled down clock frequency according to the three options of Imote2 platform (i.e. 104 MHz, 208 MHz and 416 MHz).

+Table 1, 2 and 3 summarize the 1000 iterations of computation performance calculated by each RFID tag at the three options of clock frequencies.
 On each key management process, each RFID tag computes several cryptographic parameters in order to perform mutual authentication.
-The parameters are two Multiplication over $F{3^{509}\times 6}$ (Multipl. $F{3^{509}\times 6}$ ), one Exponentiation over $F{3^{509}\times 6}$ (Exp. $F{3^{509}\times 6}$ ) and one $\eta T$ Pairing.
-Table 1 summarizes the computation performance of RFID-Tate at 2 Cores at 1.8 GHz.
-In addition, Table 2 summarizes the computation performance of RSA 3072 bit modulus.
+The parameters are two Multiplication over $F{3^{509}\times6}$ (Multipl. $F{3^{509}\times6}$), one Exponentiation over $F{3^{509}\times6}$ (Exp. $F{3^{509}\times6}$) and one ηT Pairing.
+According to the three tables, the computation performance is feasible for the smart RFID tag, even it is affordable for the lowest CPU option at 104 MHz which computes the mutual authentication only in 0.057 sec.
+Moreover, the average performance is more than two times faster when the benchmark test was executed in the advanced clock frequency at 416 MHz.
+Indeed, the key management process was accomplished only in 0.024 sec.